morganeTC/M1CourseENSPatternMatching/README.md

 ## Practical : Pattern-matching with RSAT

 [Exercise 1: Motif descriptors](/hands-on/Exercice1.md)

-*Constructing a personal matrix
+1.Constructing a personal matrix
-*Obtaining a matrix from a database
+2.Obtaining a matrix from a database

 [Exercise 2: String-based pattern matching](/hands-on/Exercice2.md)
 *Search for a motif described as a consensus sequence